-Once thickened, remove pan from heat.
-Stir in the finely gratedcheese until melted and sauce is mostly smooth.
-Dump the drained pasta right on top of the sauce, along with 1/2 cup of the reserved pasta water.
-Turn to medium heat and toss gently with tongs until the pasta and sauce cling together.
-This takes about 1 minute.
-Add more pasta water if needed (see note 4).
-Add diced chicken to the pan and gently stir through.
-Season to taste with salt and pepper.
+Remove pan from heat.
+Stir in Parmesan a small handful at a time until melted and mostly smooth.
+Add drained pasta and 1/2 cup reserved pasta water.
+Return pan to medium heat and toss with tongs until the sauce coats the pasta, about 1 minute.
+Add more pasta water if needed (see note 3).

-Remove from heat and serve right away!
-Garnish plates with fresh parsley and a sprinkle of cheese if desired.
+Stir in sliced chicken.
+Taste and adjust salt and pepper.
+Remove from heat and serve right away.
+Garnish with parsley and an extra sprinkle of Parm if desired.

 Video